What New Car Dealer Fees Should You Pay in 2023?

 Most states charge sales tax on the total purchase price of the vehicle BEFORE the rebate is applied to discount the vehicle.
 For example, a $28,000 car with a $1,500 cash rebate reduces the vehicle’s sales price to $26,500.
 However, you’ll still pay sales tax on the original purchase price of $28,000.

-There are some states that charge sales tax after the rebate is applied.
+Some states charge sales tax after the rebate is applied.
 The car dealer fee chart below is in the “Are Rebates Taxed?” column.
 A “Y” in the column means sales tax is calculated on the vehicle’s purchase price before the incentive is applied.

 State Limits for New Car Dealer Fees and Taxes

 The chart below will not allow you to calculate an exact vehicle cost.
-It will help you get a good idea of what you will pay when buying a vehicle in your area.
+It will help you understand what you will pay when buying a vehicle in your area.

 Most states also charge minor environmental laws (less than $50).
 Documentation fees change frequently.

 I do my best to keep the chart updated.
-If you know of any updates, please let me know, and I will make the necessary changes.
+Please let me know if you know of any updates, and I will make the necessary changes.

 Use caution with states that don’t have a maximum limit; unscrupulous dealers can mark up the doc fee as high as they want to scam an unsuspecting buyer.

-You can use it to determine if the dealer you’re buying a car from is charging close to the average of what other dealers are charging in the area.
+You can use it to determine if the dealer you’re buying a car from is charging close to the average of what other dealers trust in the area.

 StateMax sales taxAve DMV feesTrade-In tax credit?Rebates taxed?Doc fee limitsAve doc fee